georust/rinex/rinex_cli/README.md

 ## Compressed files

-It is possible to directly analyze files that were previously compressed using the official `RNX2CRX` tool.
+It is possible to directly analyze Observation Data that previously was compressed using the official `RNX2CRX` tool.

 This tool does not support extra compression (like .gz for instance).